bRuttaZz/bRuttaZz.github.io/writings/blogs/1.ai-and-tribe/main.md

 ### Problem 2

 **Context**: "Again, you are Spider-Man/Spider-Woman.
-This time, instead of choosing between a cat and a lady, you have to save one person from ethnicity "X" and another from ethnicity "Y." You can save only one of them."
+This time, instead of choosing between a cat and a lady, you have to save one person from ethnicity "X" and another from ethnicity "Y".
+You can save only one of them."

 **Question**: Which side are you going to choose?
 Or which tribe are you going to pick?

 Seems hard, right?

 Maybe not...
-If we were to travel back in time, at least for most of the population, the answer might seem easy if we can tweak the values of "X" and "Y." Let’s say we go to the Victorian era, just about 120 years ago.
+If we were to travel back in time, at least for most of the population, the answer might seem easy if we can tweak the values of "X" and "Y".
+Let’s say we go to the Victorian era, just about 120 years ago.
 The answer might vary depending on who you ask, right?
 The so-called "elite" ethnicity might choose someone similar from either X or Y. If I’m not wrong, slavery was officially ended in the mid-19th century (on paper).
 To quote a local example, in Kerala, about just one generation ago (around ~100 years ago), only about 1% of the population was able to enter temples.

 I admit, things may not be perfect today, but things have changed for sure.
 <br>Coming back to the second problem, here in 2025, it’s somewhat hard for us (at least for most of us) to choose between these two given options.